iSchool-at-Illinois/is203/presentations/WhatIsMathAbout.md

   mathematicians believe (or at least act like they believe) sets are abstract objects like numbers.
 They treat sets (and numbers) as if they were real objects outside of space and time.

+- More on sets in the next presentation.

 # Knowledge from experience